Looking for some excellent museums to put on your art bucket list?

 It’s a small painting Michelangelo created when he was only 12 or 13, revealing his burgeoning talent.

 9. Andy Warhol Museum, Pittsburgh PA US

-The Andy Warhol Museum is found in Pittsburgh Pennsylvania.
-This wonderful single artist museum celebrates Pittsburgh's hippest native son, who made himself a world famous Pop artist.
+The Andy Warhol Museum is an amazing small museum found in Pittsburgh Pennsylvania.
+This wonderful single artist museum celebrates Pittsburgh’s hippest native son, who made himself a world famous Pop artist.

 As the Prince of Pop, Warhol was a hugely significant artist of the second half of the 20th century.
 Warhol challenged traditional norms of what constituted art.

 Warhol cannily merged superficial commerce and fine art.
 He popularized robotic, mass produced images.
 With his trademark platinum fright wigs and Rayban sunglasses, he adopted a mythic persona.

 Opened in 1994, the Andy Warhol Museum is a chic urban venue.
 It’s an immersive and well curated museum.
 If you’re a Warholic, you may think you’ve fallen into a fancified version of the factory.